vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/24_cpp20_lambdas_compiletime_for.md

 ### iteration over a range

-As always, let's start with an usage example:
+As always, let's start with a usage example:

 ```cpp
 for_range<(-5), 5>([]<auto X>()